riboflavin/test-framer-sync/compare/granola-vs-zoom-ai.md

 | Language Support                  | ❌ English only       | ❌ English only       |
 | Desktop App                       | ✅ Yes (Mac-only)     | ❌ No                 |
 | iPhone & Android Apps             | ❌ No                 | ✅ Yes (Zoom app)     |
-Granola might appeal to individuals or small businesses looking for a simple and free tool for managing meetings, especially if they prioritize ease of use and in-person meeting capabilities.
-However, its lack of integrations with popular platforms like HubSpot and Notion may limit its usefulness for those seeking a more comprehensive solution.
+- Granola may appeal to individuals or small companies looking for a free trial option with easy usability, but it lacks integrations with popular tools like HubSpot and Notion, limiting its functionality for users seeking a comprehensive meeting solution.
+Additionally, its absence of an automation engine may hinder productivity for those with complex meeting needs.

-On the other hand, Zoom AI could be a better fit for larger companies or teams that heavily rely on Zoom for their meetings, as it offers native integration with Zoom and a user-friendly interface.
-Nevertheless, its limited integrations and absence of an automation engine may hinder its ability to truly streamline meeting processes and enhance productivity for users.
+- Zoom AI, on the other hand, offers seamless integration with Zoom and calendar platforms, making it suitable for users heavily reliant on these tools.
+However, its lack of integrations with other common software and limited support for in-person meetings and local recording may pose challenges for users requiring a more versatile and comprehensive meeting management solution.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.

 * Automatically-identified and assigned action items
 * AI-enabled search across all meetings
 * Automations with 100+ app integrations
 * Industry-leading security with SOC 2 Type II, EU-U.S. Data Privacy Framework, and HIPAA compliance
 * Ability to capture both online and in-person meetings with desktop and mobile apps